 - Sulfate and mercury pollution and impacts upon wild rice beds and fish

 - On-board treatment of ballast water on great lakes ships to stop spread of invasive species

-- Support for Elk reintroduction in eastern MN
+- Support for elk reintroduction in east-central Minnesota

 - A range of issues related to the City of Duluth's trails, city parks and preservation of green space.

 Our Sustainability Committee has done much work with others in Duluth to facilitate solar gardens and help folks who want to switch to solar power and electric vehicles.
 They obtained a large grant of $20,000 from the Department of Energy to help do this work We also continue our efforts to hold spring and fall youth outdoor expo events to teach kids about the outdoors, ethics and safety.
 We hold monthly meetings to provide a variety of conservation and environmental education opportunities.
 We table at several non-profit events every year, attend many meetings to advocate for conservation, write letters to the editor, and keep our members informed with email blasts.

 Join us today in protecting America's outdoors by becoming a member.

 For more information on the Minnesota Izaak Walton League's history up to 1972, check out Hayden, Thomas Howard (2001), Citizen leadership in conservation : The Minnesota Izaak Walton League, 1922-1972, St, Paul MN: Izaak Walton League of America, Minnesota Division.